-Pursuant to the EIT Law and its implementation rules, which became effective on January 1, 2008 and amended on December 29, 2018 and April 23, 2019, respectively, foreign-invested enterprises and domestic companies are subject to enterprise income tax at a uniform rate of 25%.
+Pursuant to the EIT Law and its implementation rules, which became effective on January 1, 2008, and amended on December 29, 2018 and April 23, 2019, respectively, foreign-invested enterprises and domestic companies are subject to enterprise income tax at a uniform rate of 25%.
 In addition, "high and new technology enterprises," or HNTEs, will enjoy a preferential enterprise income tax rate of 15% under the EIT Law.
-Tarena Tech qualified as a HNTE under the EIT Law and is eligible for a preferential enterprise income tax rate of 15% for the period from 2009 to the end of 2021.
+Tarena Tech obtained its HNTE certificate in 2009 and renewed its HNTE certificate in 2012, 2015, 2018 and 2021, and is eligible to enjoy a preferential tax rate of 15% until December 2024.
 Tarena Hangzhou was established in 2013 and qualified as a "newly established software enterprise," which entitles it to two years of full exemption followed by three years of 50% exemption, commencing from the year in which its taxable income is greater than zero, which was 2014.
 Tarena Hangzhou no longer has the 50% tax exemption since 2019.
-On January 25, 2016, we acquired 100% of the equity interests in Hangzhou Hanru Education Technology Co., Ltd., which is qualified as a "newly established software enterprise" and entitles to two years of full tax exemption followed by three years of 50% tax exemption, commencing from 2016.
-Certain of our subsidiaries qualify as "Small Profit Enterprises" in 2017 and 2018, and therefore are subject to the preferential income tax rate of 20% followed by a 50% exemption.
-From January 1, 2019 to December 31, 2021, the first RMB 1 million of assessable profit before tax are subject to the preferential income tax rate of 20% followed by a 75% exemption for our subsidiaries qualify as "Small Profit Enterprises", while the remaining assessable profit before tax are subject to the tax rate of 20% followed by a 50% exemption.
-In 2017, we established Huoerguosi Weiying Information Technology Co., Ltd., a subsidiary in Horgos, which was qualified to receive a full tax exemption from its start to December 31, 2020.
-Subject to the approvals from the tax authorities in certain locations in the PRC, our subsidiaries and consolidated VIE that are based in these locations are required to use the deemed profit method to determine their income tax.
+Tarena Hangzhou obtained its HNTE certificate in 2020, and is eligible to enjoy a preferential income tax rate of 15% from December 2020 to December 2023.
+In 2016, Tarena Hangzhou acquired 100% of the equity interests in Hangzhou Hanru Education Technology Co., Ltd., or Hanru Hangzhou, which is qualified as a "newly established software enterprise" and entitled to two years of full tax exemption followed by three years of 50% tax exemption, commencing from 2016.
+In addition, Hanru Hangzhou obtained its HNTE certificate in 2019 and is eligible to enjoy a preferential tax rate of 15% until December 2022.
+Some of our subsidiaries have been qualified as "Small Profit Enterprises" since 2017 and 2018, and therefore are entitled to enjoy a preferential income tax rate of 20% on 50% of the assessable profit before tax.
+From January 1, 2019, to December 31, 2020, 25% of the first RMB1.0 million of the assessable profit before tax is subject to the tax rate of 20% for our subsidiaries that are qualified as "Small Profit Enterprises," and the 50% of the assessable profit before tax exceeding RMB1.0 million but not exceeding RMB3.0 million is also subject to the tax rate of 20%.
+From January 1, 2021 to December 31, 2021, 12.5% of the first RMB1.0 million of the assessable profit before tax is subject to the tax rate of 20% for our subsidiaries that are qualified as "Small Profit Enterprises," and the 50% of the assessable profit before tax exceeding RMB1.0 million but not exceeding RMB3.0 million is subject to the tax rate of 20%.
+Subject to the approvals from the tax authorities in certain locations in the PRC, our subsidiaries and the VIE that are based in these locations are required to use the deemed profit method to determine their income tax.